zion-king/ai-summer-of-code/README.md

 - Introduction to Retrieval Augmented Generation - Build Your First RAG App
 - Build a Simple Frontend for Your LLM App
 - Adding Streaming Functionality to Your LLM App
+- Introduction to Pydantic & Data Validation
+- Getting Started with Vector Databases
 - Expert Talk >> LLMS in Competition: Introduction to Benchmarking
 - Expert Talk >> Commercial LLMs or Open LLMs?
 Selecting the Right LLM for Your Use Case
 - Projects
 ### Week 2: Prototypes
-- Getting Started with Vector Databases
+- Persisting Conversational Context with Memory
+- Evaluation Strategies for RAG Applications
 - Optimising RAG Applications: Retrieval and Reranking Strategies
-- Evaluation Strategies for RAG Applications
-- Persisting Conversational Context with Memory
 - Turning LLMs into Agentic Systems: Introduction to Tools and Function Calling
+- AI Engineering: Getting Real with LLMs - GPUs, CUDA, HuggingFace, Model Loading
 - Implementing Conersational Web Search Agents
-- AI Engineering: Getting Real with LLMs - GPUs, CUDA, HuggingFace, Model Loading
+- Getting More Out of Embeddings
 - Introduction to Local LLM Inference
+- Running LLMs on Apple Silicon with MLX
 - Expert Talk >> LLMs and Other Modalities
 - Expert Talk >> Designing LLM Applications: Insights and Best Practices
 - Projects
 ### Week 3: Production
 - Setting up everything you need
+- Software Engineering for LLMs
 - AI Engineering: Getting Real with LLMs - OSS Finetuning, Quantization, Inferencing
-- Software Engineering for LLMs
 - Taking LLMs to Production: Cloud platforms, configs, GPUs, Vector DBs
 - Data Engineering for LLMs (Data ingestion, Quality, Observability)
 - Solving Latency Bottlenecks